FPolygon/MigrationAssistant/README.md

 - Block system reset until all active users have completed their backups
 - Provide a post-reset restore wizard to help users recover their data

-**Current Implementation**: The core service framework (Phase 1) is complete, providing the foundation for Windows service lifecycle management, state persistence, inter-process communication, and logging.
+**Current Implementation**: Phase 1 (Core Service Framework) and Phase 2 (User Detection and Profile Management) are complete.
+The system can now detect, classify, and manage user profiles on shared computers.
 User-facing features will be implemented in subsequent phases.

 ## Key Features